 The spreadsheets in your blog are hard to decipher.
 Also, how do I know what project year I should request from?

 We’re here for you: We created a webmap that shows the projects for 2019 – 2023, separated by county, with simplified project names.
 Only projects for 2019 and 2020 should be proposed at this time.

 What if the bike lane I want isn’t on the 5-year paving plan?

 Short answer is PennDOT won’t be able to accommodate your request in the immediate term.
 If the road does belong to PennDOT but it’s not on the paving plan, this means that it’s not up for repaving for a while.
 PennDOT is focusing on adding new bike lanes to freshly paved roads to use its resources most efficiently, and also to assure that the markings last as long as possible, as road markings stick best on fresh asphalt.
 If the road does not belong to PennDOT, it has no control over whether it the road can have a bike lane installed on it.
 The two other most likely owners of the road are the municipality or county.

 Ok, the road is not a PennDOT road, but it needs a bike lane.
 What do I do now?

 Click here for our blog post about proposing bike lanes on local roads.

-The road I want a bike lane on is up for repaving in 2020.
+The road I want a bike lane on is up for repaving in 2019 or 2020.
 How do I know the road is well suited to having a bike lane added?

 There are many factors that go into determining if a roadway is suitable for a bike lane.
 We don’t expect you to be a highway engineer.
 Go ahead and propose the project, and we’ll see if it can work.
 Please note that some proposed projects that may be great ideas may not make the cut.
 PennDOT plans to execute two bike lane projects per county, per year.